sevenseasofbri/Orbital-README/README.md

 ![trello](https://github.com/sevenseasofbri/Orbital-README/blob/master/Images/Screenshot%20(164).png)

+### User Testing
+To ensure we got feedback about our application user testing was ensured through a google form and users could test through zoom enabled control transfer depending on where they were since deployment was unsuccessful.
+Summary:

+##**Navigation and User Experience**
+100% of respondents rated the navigation experience of our app 5/5 50% of respondents rated the aesthetics and user interface of our app 5/5

+##**Features**
+**Feature 1: Suggested Places**
+What additional features or changes to current features would make the app more useful?
+Allow users to filter clothes by gender
+Can sort the clothes into categories (eg. dresses, skirts, etc) Have followers and a following
+Have a feature where users can trade for a more expensive item with 2/ more of his own clothes Have a function to state mailing/ courier prices for the item 50% of respondents rated our app 5/5 in terms of user-friendliness while 37.5% rated it 4/5

+Overall experience
+50% of respondents rated our app 5/5 in terms of its success in achieving our aims while 37.5% rated it 4/5 75% of respondents see themselves using our app (for those who chose no, it is because they do not enjoy wearing second-hand clothing items)
+What people liked best about our app:
+“I like the matching feature the best!
+Just liking the photos and the application helps you to match potential listings!”
+The color scheme
+Not having to pay for new clothes and exchanging for clothes you like Very meaningful purpose towards sustainable fashion Easy to use
+The allowance option
+Bugs encountered:
+Other than uncompleted features, only one bug was reported where a review did not appear upon submission

+Insights:

 ### Agile Design Principles Used Primarily

 1. Dependency Injection: We have decoupled most dependencies.
 We have ensured that there is **no cyclic dependency** to ensure **smooth bottom-up testing** of our unit tests.
 Although there was a single dependency in the cases where the calendar and pdf generation depend on the itinerary stored in the class.